 "The barbed wire fences have blocked all the crossing areas.
 In the past, people could use big trucks to cross the borders, but they now cannot.
 People used to cross the border by having their Tazkira and could stay over on that side for at least 15 days."
-[P84, 30 years old, Male, shopkeeper, Gurbuz, Khost]
+[P84, 30 years old, Male, 4 years of education, shopkeeper, Pashtun, Gurbuz, Khost]